Building a Flutter Document Scanning Plugin for Windows and Linux

 https://pub.dev/packages/flutter_document_scan_sdk

-Add Support for Windows and Linux in Flutter Plugin
+Adding Windows and Linux Support to the Flutter Plugin

-To support Windows and Linux, run the following command in the project root directory:
+To enable Windows and Linux support in your plugin project, run the following command in the root directory:

 flutter create --org com.dynamsoft --template=plugin --platforms=windows,linux .

-After generating the platform-specific code, we update the pubspec.yaml
+Once the platform-specific code is generated, update the pubspec.yaml

 plugin: